-Lean manufacturing (also known as lean production) is a series of processes that aims to minimising waste within manufacturing systems while simultaneously improving efficiency and profitability.
-It originated in Japan as 無駄 (muda) meaning futility; uselessness; wastefulness.
+Lean manufacturing (lean production) is a series of processes that aim to minimise waste within manufacturing systems while improving efficiency and profitability.
+It originated in Japan as 無駄 (muda), which means futility, uselessness, and wastefulness.

 Waste in manufacturing can stunt growth, cost money, and reduce efficiency.
-Waste comes in many forms including unused materials that cannot be recycled or re-purposed, workers not fulling their full potential, neglected resources and bad work practices.
-The idea of eliminating and reducing these is the idea behind lean manufacturing.
+It takes many forms, including unused materials that cannot be recycled or repurposed, workers who do not reach their full potential, neglected resources, and flawed work practices.
+Eliminating and reducing these is the idea behind lean manufacturing.

-The idea of lean manufacturing was first promoted by the Toyota Production System in the 1990s.
-The adoption of which helped grow Toyota from a small company to one of the world’s largest automotive manufacturers in the world.
-There are eight kinds of muda that are addressed.
+The Toyota Production System first promoted lean manufacturing in the 1990s.
+Adopting this helped Toyota grow from a small company to one of the world’s largest automotive manufacturers.
+Eight kinds of muda are addressed.

 • • Waste of overproduction